Permanent daylight saving time, what could it look like?

 If the bill passes, what could a permanent daylight saving time look like?

-To show the effects of daylight saving time, let’s take a western point that is still in central time, we will take Williston, North Dakota.
-For an eastern point, we will take Green Bay.
+To show the effects of daylight saving time, let’s take a western point that is still in the Central time zone – Williston, North Dakota.
+For an eastern point, Green Bay, Wisconsin.

-Here is what the winter solstice would look like with the current system of changing clocks on Dec 21, 2021.
-The winter solstice has the shortest daylight of the year.
+Here is what the winter solstice would look like with the current system of changing clocks on Dec 21, 2021 when the winter solstice has the shortest daylight of the year.

-The proposed congress bill of permanent daylight saving time would essentially eliminate “Fall-back”.
-These are the sunrises and sunsets of each area without that “Fall-back”.
-Look at Williston with a sunrise of 9:42 am, in Green Bay 8:25 am.
+The proposed congressional bill of permanent daylight saving time would essentially eliminate the “fall back” every November when clocks are set back an hour.

+Without that November time change, the sunrise in Williston would happen at 9:42 a.m., and at 8:25 a.m. in Green Bay.

-Those sunrises would be quite late on the western portions of our time zone at these times of less daylight, but it’s a trade-off for later sunsets.
+Those sunrises would be quite late on the western portions of the time zone, but would see a trade-off for later sunsets.

 It’s worth noting that the summer solstice, or the longest day of the year, would be unaffected because it is already in the middle of daylight saving time.
 The further away you go from the equator the bigger the swing in daylight between summer and winter.